 - The importance of opposites for navigability in OCL expressions

 - A call to arms for the collaborative definition of OCL benchmarks (more on this one here)

 - Translating OCL to NoSQL languages (more on this one here)

 We collected these lightning contributions in a collective paper for future reference where you can find a short description on each topic (and see who is behind them)

-For an overview of the papers and discussions we had in previous editions, keep reading!
+For an overview of the previous editions of the workshop keep reading!